-- Environmental Management Plan includes procedures for spill response, interceptor trap maintenance, environment incident reporting, tenant audits, etc. - Airport Emergency Response Plan detailed procedures for dealing with major incidents in relation to hazardous materials, fuel and oil spills.
+- Environmental Management Plan includes procedures for spill response, environmental incident reporting, tenant audits, etc. - Airport Emergency Response Plan detailed procedures for dealing with major incidents in relation to hazardous materials, fuel and oil spills.

-Table 14: Targets for waste management
+Table 8: Targets for waste management

-Target Timeframe 5% increase of 2022 MSW recovery rate ▲21,6% (achieved) comparing with 2021 (Cluster A) New target to be set in Q3 2023.
-Monitor chemical storage and handling practices during internal and tenant audits As per internal and tenant audit schedule Monitor availability of up-to-date Safety Data Sheets at points of use during internal and tenant audits As per internal and tenant audit schedule
+Target Timeframe 5% increase of 2023 MSW recovery rate comparing with 2022 (Cluster A) ▲5,9% (achieved) New target to be set in Q3 2024.
+Monitor chemical storage and handling practices during internal audits As per audit schedule Monitor availability of up-to-date Safety Data Sheets at points of use during internal and tenant audits As per audit schedule HW collection point for all airports (FG HW only) Q2 2025 Non Hazardous Waste yards for all airports Q2 2025

-- Integrated management of non-hazardous waste, with focus on sorting at source of paper and cardboard, plastics, metals, glass and biowaste, in order to maximize materials recovery. - Management and recycling (where feasible) of hazardous waste including oils, batteries, tires, electronic and electrical equipment, via Alternative Management Systems and private licensed collectors.
+- Integrated management of non-hazardous waste, with focus on sorting at source of paper and cardboard, plastics, metals, glass and bio-waste, in order to maximize materials recovery. - Management and recycling (where feasible) of hazardous waste including oils, batteries, electronic and electrical equipment, via Alternative Management Systems and private licensed collectors.